 Ensuring that the results of the pre-election poll results and the quick count are published accurately is an important matter.
 However the effect of the law is undermined by the existence of fake news produced by surveyor institutions who are biased towards a certain party.
 This is because the results published by these surveyor institutions are designed to influence the people's vote in favour of a certain party.
-On April 2019, there were 6 surveyor institutions that were reported to the Police and accused of publishing misleading statements to confuse the people.
-The continuous broadcasting of false information about poll results on television programs can have the effect of swaying the public's opinion to a certain side.
+On April 2019, there were 6 surveyor institutions that were reported to the Police and accused of publishing misleading statements to confuse the people.31 The continuous broadcasting of false information about poll results on television programs can have the effect of swaying the public's opinion to a certain side.
 This phenomenon is commonly known as the 'bandwagon effect'.
-These misleading results can also impact the accuracy of forecasts that predict parties' or candidates' vote shares at elections.
-The second of the properties of the prop
+These misleading results can also impact the accuracy of forecasts that predict parties' or candidates' vote shares at elections.32